sHoskens/gulpinator/README.md

 * injectPrefix: Add a prefix to each injected asset's path.
 This only changes the injected path, not the actual file name or location.
 Use this to hack your injection with nasty php twig templates!

 #### 4.1.9 Environment variables
-Last but not least, gulpinator allow different environment variables.
+Gulpinator also allows different environment variables.
 You probably want to define the default environment as a development environment with a less strict, fast approach, and a seperate production environment for a build ready for a life environment.
 To do this, define a seperate configuration object with the options for a specific environment, and export it under the name of the environment, like so:

 ```